EMoniSmall/azurecrashcourse/README.md

-# The Limitless Blue: Azure Crash Course
+# The Limitless Blue: Azure Beginner's Tutorial 📖
 A Beginner's Tutorial to Microsoft Azure

 <h2>Expectations 🤔</h2>